Golden Bride: Jun Woo, Ji Young and Young Min

-Kang Jun Woo (Song Chang-eui) met Ok Ji Young (Choi Yeo-jin) at Seoul University and they were engaged.
+Kang Jun Woo (Song Chang-eui) met Ok Ji Young (Choi Yeo-jin) at Seoul University, and they were later engaged.
 However, after Ji Young goes to Chicago to study abroad, she abruptly breaks off their relationship, not telling him it was due to her mother's financial problems.
-Jun Woo shortly rushes to Chicago and has a violent encounter with her that resulted in Ji Young calling the police.
+Jun Woo shortly rushes to Chicago and has a violent encounter with her that results in Ji Young calling the police.
 They violently beat Jun Woo and lock him up in an American prison for three months.
-This severely traumatized Jun Woo, causing him to develop a serious heart condition and melancholia.
+This severely traumatizes Jun Woo, causing him to develop a serious heart condition and melancholia.
 In an attempt to improve his health, Jun Woo's mother flies to Vietnam in search of a wife.

 Three years later, Ji Young marries Kim Young Min (Song Jong-ho).
-Although unaware of the family feud, Ji Young hides her past with Jun Woo, as well as her strained relationship with her wayward mother, whom she is ashamed of.
+Young Min is unaware of the family feud, as Ji Young hides her past with Jun Woo, as well as her strained relationship with her wayward mother, whom she is ashamed of.
 This ultimately leads to the destruction of her marriage.

 Han Sook, Ok Kyung and Sang Il

-A lifelong cold war exists between Jung Han Sook (Kim Mi-sook) and Yang Ok Kyung (Kyeon Mi-ri), starting from high school where Ok Kyung steals Han Sook's boyfriend, Kim Sang Il (Im Chae-moo), and marries him after faking a pregnancy.
-Their two sons Young Min and Young Soo grew up in a luxurious household while Han Sook's family struggled.
+A lifelong cold war exists between Jung Han Sook (Kim Mi-sook) and Yang Ok Kyung (Kyeon Mi-ri), starting in high school when Ok Kyung steals Han Sook's boyfriend, Kim Sang Il (Im Chae-moo), and marries him after faking a pregnancy.
+Their two sons, Young Min and Young Soo, grow up in a luxurious household while Han Sook's family struggles.
 The feud intensifies when Han Sook discovers that Young Min's new wife is Ok Ji Young, the woman responsible for Jun Woo's condition.

-Though from the outside Ok Kyung and Sang Il's marriage seems happy, there is a damaging past.
-22 years ago, Sang Il had abandoned his family to go overseas, not contacting them for 2 years.
-This led to Ok Kyung to fall into depression and started drinking.
-When he returned, they resume their marriage as if nothing happened, but Ok Kyung secretly dreads what might have happened during his absence.
+Though from the outside Ok Kyung and Sang Il's marriage seems happy, they have a damaging past.
+22 years ago, Sang Il abandoned his family to go overseas, not contacting them for 2 years.
+This led to Ok Kyung falling into a depression and drinking.
+When he returned, they resumed their marriage as if nothing happened, but Ok Kyung secretly dreads what might have happened during his absence.